Geoff Chappell - Software Analyst

 But is it wholly a question of licensing?
-The incontestable answer would come from naming an edition that is suitably licensed and giving directions for configuring it so that it loads a self-signed driver.
+For an incontestable answer, I would name an edition that is suitably licensed and I would then give directions for configuring it so that it loads a self-signed driver.
 But I don’t know for certain even of one edition that allows this.
 I can tell you that what will distinguish it is that the license value CodeIntegrity-AllowConfigurablePolicy-CustomKernelSigners is non-zero.
 Searching the Internet for this gets a few matches, including two reports that this license value is 1 in something named EnterpriseG.
 Microsoft added PRODUCT_ENTERPRISEG to its published header files for Windows programming in advance of the 1703 release.
-Plausibly it’s the subject of Microsoft’s Announcing Windows 10 China Government Edition and the new Surface Pro on 23rd May 2017.
+Plausibly, this Windows 10 edition is the subject of Microsoft’s Announcing Windows 10 China Government Edition and the new Surface Pro on 23rd May 2017.
 But who’s really to know?
 I have not yet found how to get a copy for inspection, certainly not just from a Visual Studio subscription, but perhaps I just have to look harder or smarter.
 There is, after all, some incentive: from what little Microsoft has described of this edition’s features, it sounds like the sort of Windows that many ordinary Windows users the world over would prefer, if only for being free of telemetry and other irritants.
 But if this EnterpriseG edition is the one that has this particular feature of being configurable to load self-signed drivers under the protection of Secure Boot, I don’t expect Microsoft to say.
 Indeed, I know of nowhere that Microsoft says even obliquely that any of the numerous differently licensed editions of Windows 10 will load drivers that do not have at least a cross-signature except by being run in some Test Mode or under a debugger.